 Costa Rica is a boundless world of natural wonder, with unique wildlife, exceptional beaches, soaring volcanoes, and near-mythical cloud forests.
 From coastlines to mountainscapes, you can find luxury and quiet village seclusion at any time of the year, including during the rainy season.

 Senior travelers can relax in resorts overlooking the Pacific or find the perfect jungle lodge to search for bird and wildlife.
 “Costa Rica requires a law of accessibility for the hotels, which means most offer access for seniors and people with some mobility restrictions,” shares Catalina, a Costa Rica travel specialist.
 “So basically, seniors can access all areas in Costa Rica.”
 Whether or not you are traveling with mobility and accessibility issues, understanding the logistics of your itinerary will help ensure your perfect vacation.

 Working with a Costa Rica travel expert can help you explore your options and preferences when discovering the biodiversity and culture of the country.
 Whether you prefer to sail through the sky on a zipline excursion in Arenal or drift down the canals of Tortuguero in search of jaguars or manatees, snorkel at Manuel Antonio National Park, or listen for endangered squirrel monkeys in the Osa Peninsula, a travel specialist who understands the local challenges can make sure you accomplish your goals.

-Traveling as a senior is liberating and allows you to explore the world at your pace.
-Whether you like to indulge in the tropics, with their idyllic beaches, or bask in cultural excursions with historic marketplaces, you can discover new opportunities as a couple, with friends, or as a family when you speak with a senior travel specialist free by filling out a Trip Request or calling 1-888-265-9707.
+Traveling as a senior is liberating and with expert assistance, you can do so hassle-free, with every need met.
+Whether you like to indulge in the tropics, cultural excursions, or historic marketplaces, you can discover new opportunities as a couple, with friends, or as a family.